 Hi there.
 Nice to meet you.
 I'm Rabbi Rachel Barenblat.
 I've been blogging as the Velveteen Rabbi since 2003.
 I can't take credit for my blog's clever title.
 As my first post notes, the name is borrowed from a cartoon by Jennifer Berman, which has hung over my desk since college.
-In April of 2008, Time.com named Velveteen Rabbi one of their top 25 blogs in their first annual blog index.
+In April of 2008, TIME named Velveteen Rabbi one of their top 25 blogs in their first annual blog index.
 (They said very nice things.
-Thanks, Time.)
+Thanks, TIME.)

 When I began this blog in 2003, I was not a rabbi...yet.
 The blog's original tagline was "When can I run and play with the real rabbis?"
 In September 2005, I became a rabbinic student.
 After five years of intensive learning, I was ordained as a rabbi in 2011.
 In 2012, I received a second ordination as a mashpi'ah ruchanit (spiritual director.)

 Rabbi Rachel Barenblat, named in 2016 by the Forward as one of America’s Most Inspiring Rabbis, was ordained as a rabbi in 2011 and as a mashpi’ah ruchanit (spiritual director) in 2012.
 From 2015 to 2017 she served as co-chair, with Rabbi David Markus, of ALEPH.
 In spring 2017 she served as interim Jewish chaplain to Williams College.
 Since 2011 Rachel has served as spiritual leader of Congregation Beth Israel, a congregation in western Massachusetts.
 She is a Founding Builder at Bayit: Building Jewish.